HertzDevil/MGCInts/README.md

 - Download the entire folder or clone the repository;
 - Add the `bin` directory to `$PATH`;
-- Add the `src` directory to `$LUA_PATH`;
 - Add the root directory to `$MGCINTS_PATH`.

-As this framework becomes more complete, automatic installation will be available via LuaRocks.
+This framework will be later accessible remotely from LuaRocks.

 ### Synopsis